yarisvt/tyk-docs/tyk-docs/content/getting-started/installation/with-tyk-on-premise/docker/docker-pro-demo/docker-pro-wsl.md

 ![Tyk Dashboard Bootstrap Screen][1]

-### Step Six - Create your Organisation and Default User
+### Step Seven - Create your Organisation and Default User

 You need to enter the following: